sfiera/gbkiss.org/content/file/binary.rst

 ------

 Hudson released the original game `Binary Land`_ in 1983 and ported it to several platforms including the Famicom_.

+At 8179 bytes, BINARY is the largest GBKiss file, and is just 5 bytes short of the maximum size.
+GBKiss files must fit into a single 8KiB (8192B) CRAM bank, and a minimum of 8 bytes of each CRAM bank are reserved for bookkeeping, so the maximum size is 8184 bytes.

 .. _Binary Land: https://en.wikipedia.org/wiki/Binary_Land
 .. _Famicom: https://en.wikipedia.org/wiki/Nintendo_Entertainment_System